adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* New-GraphApplicationCertificate -NoCertCredential parameter does not work for the parameter set with -AppId and -CertOutputDirectory
 * Rename some consent parameters in New-GraphApplication for consistency with other commands.
 * Make Set-GraphApplicationCertificate make only one request when multiple certificate paths are specified by the pipeline.
 * Add countvariable?